 In the online consultation the majority of stakeholders turned out undecided on the impact of ELD/ED on competitiveness of manufacturers, SMEs and importers.
-Most of the more opinionated stakeholders believed Energy Labelling has a positive impact on competitiveness, but for Ecodesign this tendency was not clear.
+Most of the more opinionated stakeholders believed Energy Labelling has a positive impact on competitiveness, but for Ecodesign this tendency was not clear, some felt it was too early to judge.
 Some expect a competitive advantage for manufacturers compared to importers, with air conditioners and lighting as two main exceptions, but others express a concern and foresee unfair competition if enforcement turns out insufficient.
 In general, it may be assumed that EU manufacturers and retailers pass the bulk of any cost related to Ecodesign and Energy Labelling increase onto consumers.
 For SMEs some stakeholders pointed to the risk that resources to ensure compliance with ELD/ED are limited, notably for producers of circulators.
 Larger firms would have greater staff and technical and financial capacity to manage and adapt to any changes.
+These inherent capacity constraints put SMEs at a disadvantage in adapting to the measures.